HSF/hsf.github.io/organization/_posts/2021/2021-11-11-coordination.md

 Q&A:

 - _Is there any effort on sharing control board software?_ The answer here was that HSF is not covering this topic, but if anyone is interested we can exchange contacts.
 - _Can we organize / benefit from joint training activities?_ Davide Costanzo flagged a call (for UK institutes but with virtual participation we can do joint things):  <https://www.ukri.org/opportunity/support-the-development-of-research-software-engineering/>.
-Caterina is following up in a thread with Ben Morgan and Tim Scanlon, let her know if you'd like to be added in the thread.
+Caterina is following up in a thread with Ben Morgan and Tim Scanlon; let her know if you'd like to be added in the thread.

 #### ILCX